 Parents go to court for many reasons.
-If you are involved with Children and Youth Services and you are going to court, a caseworker or other concerned individual thinks that the court needs to make sure that your children are safe and cared for.
+If you are involved with Children and Youth Services and you are going to court, a caseworker or other concerned individual thinks that the court needs to make sure that your children are cared for and safe.

 This is called being “under the court’s supervision.”
 If the judge feels that your children need to be under the court’s supervision, he or she will adjudicate your children dependent.
-Adjudication is a legal word that simply means a formal decision.
+Adjudication is a legal word for a formal decision.
 Dependent means that the children are now under the supervision of the court.

 So how does this all start?
 It all starts with a hearing.
-If a caseworker felt that your children were not safe, and a judge agreed and gave permission, the caseworker may have taken your children out of your home.
+If a caseworker felt that your children were not safe, and a judge agreed and gave permission, the caseworker may have removed your children.
 It is the caseworker’s job to place them somewhere safe.
 If this is what happened, the first hearing that you may go to is called a shelter hearing.
-At this hearing, the judge or hearing master has to decide if the situation that caused the children to be removed continues, if the children should continue to remain outside of the care of the parents and if there should be another hearing.
+At this hearing, the judge or hearing officer has to decide if the situation that caused the children to be removed continues or if your children should continue to remain outside of your care and if there should be another hearing.
 The next hearing is usually called an adjudication or petition hearing.

-Sometimes children that are not in any immediate danger are not removed from home, but a caseworker or other concerned individual still believes the family needs to be under the supervision of the court.
-In these cases, a petition may be filed asking the court for a hearing where a judge will decide if supervision is required.
+Sometimes children who are not in any immediate danger are not removed from home.
+However, a caseworker or other concerned individual still believes the family needs to be under the supervision of the court.
+In these cases, a petition may be filed asking the court for a hearing.
+A judge will decide if supervision is required.
 This is the adjudication or petition hearing.
 An adjudication hearing is held whether the children were removed or whether they stayed with their parents.
-At this hearing, the judge would decide whether or not supervision is required and if they decide it is, where the child should live and what services are needed to help make things better.
-This last part is called the “disposition."
+At this hearing, the judge decides whether or not supervision is required and if they decide it is, where the child should live and what services are needed to help make things better.
+This last part is called the “disposition.

-Every once in a while, problems persist and a judge needs to consider taking away the rights that a parent has to “parent” their child.
-The government gives parents, courts and child welfare agencies a time limit to ensure a child is safe in his or her home.
+If problems persist, a judge will need to consider taking away the parents rights to “parent” their child.
+The government gives parents, courts and child welfare agencies a time limit to ensure a child is safe at home.
 Once that time has passed, a caseworker generally files a petition asking the court to terminate parental rights.
 Another hearing is held, and a judge decides whether or not the parent can continue to legally be the parent.
 This is called an involuntary termination of parental rights.
 Involuntary means it wasn’t the parents’ decision, but the decision of the court.
-Parents who recognize that they can’t be the best parent for their children can also ask the court to end their rights.
+Parents who recognize they can’t be the best parent for their children can also ask the court to end their rights.
 This is called a voluntary termination of parental rights.
-Either way, this is a very serious decision not taken without great care.
+This is a very serious decision not taken without great care.